Yeshvardhan-Reddy/US-States-Game/README.md

 <h1>US States Guessing Game</h1>
 A game that tests you on your knowledge about the US states.
 How many can you guess?
 Type 'exit' if you can't guess anymore.
 If you can't get all, don't worry.
 A csv file will be generated with all the places that you missed.
-Fun fact - I got all 50 :)
 <br />

 <h2>Languages and Utilities Used</h2>